sap-tutorials/Tutorials/tutorials/datahub-trial-v2-discovery-part02/datahub-trial-v2-discovery-part02.md

 ---

 ## Details
+Please note this tutorial will be removed on 6th Febuary 2019.
+SAP Data Hub 2.4 tutorials will be released instead.
 ### You will learn
 During this tutorial, you will learn that Metadata Explorer cannot only be used on files (for example stored in Google Cloud Storage).
 Metadata Explorer also works on other data stores, in particular SAP Vora.